puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v4.markdown

 There were a number of small changes to the previous (v1) of the catalog wire format

-1. The top-level object, containing the "metadata" and "data" keys was removed.
+1. The top-level object, containing the "metadata" and "data" keys was removed. "api_version" is no longer included in the command.
 What was the value of "data" is now the top level object.
 2. A new top-level key "environment" was added